 The benefits of traveling are not just a one-time thing: traveling changes you physically and psychologically.
 Having little time or money isn't a valid excuse.
 You can fly for cheap very easily.
 If you have a full-time job and a family, you can still travel on the weekends or holidays, even with a baby.

-Here are some of the main benefits of traveling.
+Here are some of the main benefits of traveling, in case you need convincing.
 And I'm sure that once you get started, you'll find some more yourself!

 Made with InVideo.io

 From cutting down on stress, to lowering your chances of developing a heart disease, the health benefits of traveling are huge.
 You may stay sitting on a chair all day long at the workplace: including some walking to your trip is sure to make your body feel better.
 For some people, wandering abroad is even a cure for depression and anxiety.
 Of course, it's not a foolproof cure, but it might help you feel better, both physically and psychologically.